vespa-engine/blog/_posts/2021-12-03-billion-scale-knn.md

 on <a href="https://unsplash.com/s/photos/universe?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>
 </p>

-<a href="https://www.nasa.gov/">Nasa</a> estimates that the Milky Way galaxy
+<a href="https://www.nasa.gov/">NASA</a> estimates that the Milky Way galaxy
-contains about <a href="https://asd.gsfc.nasa.gov/blueshift/index.php/2015/07/22/how-many-stars-in-the-milky-way/">
+contains between <a href="https://asd.gsfc.nasa.gov/blueshift/index.php/2015/07/22/how-many-stars-in-the-milky-way/">
 100 to 400 billion stars</a>.
 A mind-blowing large number of stars and solar systems, and also a stunning sight from planet earth on a clear night.

 Many organizations face challenges involving star-sized datasets, even orders of magnitude larger.
-AI-powered representations of unstructured data like image, text, and video have enabled search applications we could not foresee just a few years ago.
+*AI-powered* representations of unstructured data like image, text, and video have enabled search applications we could not foresee just a few years ago.
-For example, we covered vision and video search applications using
+For example, in a previous blog post, we covered vision and video search applications using
-<a href="https://blog.vespa.ai/text-image-search/">AI-powered vector space representations</a>
+<a href="https://blog.vespa.ai/text-image-search/">AI-powered vector representations</a>.
-in a previous blog post, and especially video and image datasets can easily reach star-scale numbers.

-Searching star-sized AI-powered vector representations using (approximate) nearest neighbor search is a fascinating problem involving many trade-offs :
+Searching star-sized vector datasets using (approximate) nearest neighbor search is a fascinating and complex problem with many trade-offs :

-* Accuracy or the quality of the nearest neighbor search
+* Accuracy of the approximate versus the exact nearest neighbor search
+* Latency and scaling
+* Scaling search volume (searches per second)
-* Efficiency and complexity of the algorithm
+* Batch indexing versus real-time indexing and handling of updates and vector meta-data
-* Latency service level agreements (SLA)
-* Read (queries) and write throughput, batch versus real-time
-* Distribution and partitioning of vector datasets which does not fit into a single machine
+* Distributed search in large vector datasets which does not fit into a single content node
-* Cost ($), total cost of ownership, including development efforts
+* Cost($), total cost of ownership, including development efforts

-Also, when choosing infrastructure and technology to solve billion-scale datasets, there are aspects like:

-* Ease of use and developer friendliness of the platform technology
-* Durability and consistency model, vector meta-data and batch versus real time indexing
-* Operational cost - how hard is to manage the infrastructure and technology

-This blog series looks at how to represent and search billion-scale vector datasets using Vespa, and we cover many of the mentioned vector search trade-offs.
+This blog series looks at how to represent and search billion-scale vector datasets using Vespa, and we cover many of the mentioned trade-offs.

-In this first post we look at compact binary-coded AI-powered vector representations which can reduce storage and computational complexity of nearest neighbor search.
+In this first post we look at compact binary-coded vector representations which can reduce storage and computational complexity of both exact and approximate nearest neighbor search.
+For those that are new to Vespa we can recommend reading the
+<a href="https://docs.vespa.ai/en/overview.html">Vespa overview</a> and the <a href="https://docs.vespa.ai/en/vespa-quick-start.html">
+Vespa quick start guide</a> before diving into this post.

 # Introduction
 <a href="https://arxiv.org/abs/1712.02956">Deep Neural Hashing</a> is a catchy phrase